VulcanJS/vulcan-next/src/content/docs/features.md

 Note: at the time of writing (2020/06) [there is an open issue when needing this command in multiple tests](https://github.com/VulcanJS/vulcan-next/issues/40)

+### Loads .env.development the same way next does

+We use a plugin that will in turn rely on Next.js dotenv loading capabilities.
+Used for instance to load the default admin user credentials in tests.
+As a default, it will use development values from `.env.development`.

 ## Jest for unit testing

 ### React Testing library